han-se-jin/han-se-jin/README.md

-###Hello
-I'm an artificial intelligence student at Gachon university!
+Hello,I'm an artificial intelligence student at Gachon university!